 was . . . eager to embrace the new freedoms [of free jazz].
 As [Waldron] saw it, they went hand in hand with being a black musician in the era of civil rights.
 The bar lines in a song were, he recalled, like “going to jail for us.”
 “We were talking about freedom, and getting out of jails….
 So everyone wanted to escape from that.”

-The Sounding Out! blog is publishing a special series on the 60th anniversary of Mingus Ah Um.
+In September, 2019, the Sounding Out! blog published a special series on the 60th anniversary of Mingus Ah Um.
 Check it out here.